KOJI-SAS/node-babel-modern-boilerplate/README.md

 A boilerplate for Node.js apps working with Babel, ESLint, Prettier, Config, Winston

+> For github users you can use the new template system to fork this boilerplate

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Yarn](https://yarnpkg.com/) installed.